 These people are putting their financial interests over your own.
 They are preying on your fears and weaknesses.
 Your competition does not have your best interest in mind, remember this.
 They can make gains where you fail.

 Anyone who has never sold professionally.

-The person suggesting that you abandon the phone has never carried a bag or had to make a number; they do not have the requisite experience to give you this advice.
-They are parroting what they hear other people say without no personal knowledge.
+The person suggesting that you abandon the phone has never had a successful cold calling themselves; they do not have the requisite experience to give you this advice.
+They are parroting what they hear other people say without any personal knowledge.

 Anyone who tells you that cold calling did not work for them.